CollinDex/CollinDex/README.md

-- 👋 Hi, I’m @CollinDex
-- 👀 I’m a Fullstack Developer.(PERN)
-- 👀 I'm interested in software, blockchain engineering and Machine Learning.
+- 👋 Hi, I’m @CollinDex.
+A fullstack developer interested in Software, Blockchain engineering and Machine Learning.
-- 💞️ I’m looking to collaborate on any open source project(healthtech related).
+- 💞️ I have a keen intrest in HealthTech and I am willing to collaborate on any open source healthtech project.
 - 📫 Reach me on obetscollins@gmail.com

 <!---